-We are an interdisciplinary, international team with a pleasant working atmosphere.
+We offer: We are an interdisciplinary, international team with a pleasant working atmosphere.
 We offer thorough training in a highly topical, challenging area of research.
 The project takes place in a team with other scientists, in part from industry, with whom there will be an intensive exchange of content on project-relevant results.

 IUF – Leibniz-Institut für umweltmedizinische Forschung